A representation is an opportunity to tell us why you feel that a penalty charge notice (PCN) was incorrectly served.

 Under general principles of public law, we have a duty to act fairly and proportionately and are encouraged to exercise discretion sensibly and reasonably and with due regard to the public interest.

 If you did not know a PCN was outstanding prior to receipt of the NTO, then you should still submit a representation.
 When making your representation you should state that you did not have an opportunity to deal with the PCN within the initial discount period.

 The notice of acceptance (NOA) cancels the NTO and provides an explanation why your fine has been cancelled.

 Notice of rejection

 The notice of rejection (NOR) will explain why your representation has been rejected and will address any points you raised.
-We'll send you an appeal form to enable you to appeal to the Traffic Penalty Tribunal about our decision, if you want to.

 Once you receive a NOR you have 28 days to: